christiancannata/agrispesa/wp-content/plugins/cookie-law-info/readme.txt

 == Additional Features ==

-* Opt-in consent banner for GDPR & opt-out banner for CCPA
+* Opt-in consent banner for GDPR & opt-out banner for CCPA/CPRA
-* Add the “Do Not Sell My Personal Information” link to your website footer using an HTML code.
+* Add the "Do Not Sell or Share My Personal Information" link to your website footer using an HTML code.
 * Scan and auto-block non-necessary cookies for GDPR cookie compliance
 * Preference center (second layer of the banner) with granular control/per-category consent (allows site visitors to opt-in or give consent to some or all cookie categories) over the cookies used by the website
 * Fully customizable to look just like your own website’s style: customize the content and colors